soonkuk/mitum-sdk-js/README.md

-# mitumjs
+# mitum-sdk

-__mitumjs__ is Javascript SDK that helps create operations for mitum models.
+__mitum-sdk__ is Javascript SDK that helps create operations for mitum models.

 * Mitum Currency